Learning Lab Series

 Why It Matters After Brain Injury

 Brain injury often brings unique psychological challenges and can lead to frustration, shame, and self-criticism.
-Self-compassion enables us to meet our suffering with kindness rather than harsh judgment, and it fosters courage and mental flexibility.
-Science proves that self-compassion supports the brain in rewiring after an injury.
-And when we hold difficulty and hope at once, it creates space for real healing and connection—which may increase our compassion for others as well.
+Self-compassion helps us meet our experiences with kindness rather than harsh judgment, fostering courage, resilience, and mental flexibility.

 Sponsored by